dperkosan/nestjs-seed/README.md

 ```

 This command will start docker containers:
-- database (Postgres:latest) (if databases don't exists, two databases will be created: `nestjs-seed-dev` and `nestjs-seed-test` which is used for e2e tests)
+- Postgres: if databases don't exist, two databases will be created: `nestjs-seed-dev` and `nestjs-seed-test` which is used for e2e tests

 ## Run migration files